 Vatel and the Prince de Condé had only fifteen days to prepare for the visit.
 Vatel had barely slept for the past twelve nights.
 As “maître d’hôtel”, he had to feed six hundred nobles and several thousand additional people for three days.

 A series of small mis-arrangements, including fireworks during fog, put Vatel in such a state of stress that when he heard that a fish delivery had possibly gone wrong, he took his own life.
 And ironically, shortly afterwards, the fish deliveries began pouring in.

 Madame de Sévigné was a great letter writer of the period.
-Much information about what happened is drawn from her account (reproduced below), even though she was not there to see it -- she heard about it second-hand.
+Much information about what happened is drawn from her account (see further below), even though she was not there to see it — she heard about it second-hand.